 Not only do you have the right to decide not to turn right at a red light, but any driver who honks to pressure you to turn can face fines ranging from $100 to $200 for using the horn without a valid reason.

 Tempted not to make a full stop at a red light where a right turn is permitted?
 Thinking of turning right even when there is a traffic sign forbidding it?
 Trying to save a few seconds can end up costing you a fine ranging from $100 and $200 and 3 demerit points…that’s a big price to pay to save so little time!

 Traffic signs apply to cyclists, too

 Did you know that cyclists must also respect the Highway Safety Code?
 It makes sense when you think about it, especially since cyclists are more vulnerable than automobile drivers in an accident.
 That’s why you need to be vigilant when you get to a red light: You must make a full stop and turn right only if the traffic signs allow such turns and it’s safe to do so.
-Otherwise, you can receive a fine of between $15 and $30 and it will cost you 3 demerits points, whether or not you have a driver’s licence.
+Otherwise, you can receive a fine of up to $100.

 Pedestrians always have the right of way

 Of course pedestrians have the right of way when the white pedestrian silhouette light is on.

 But can a driver turn right at a red light when the pedestrian light is on, but there are no pedestrians in sight?
 Yes!
 If the circumstances allow you to do so safely, you can turn even when the pedestrian light is on.

 At intersections without a pedestrian light, remember that pedestrians always have the right of way when the light is green.
 All drivers and cyclists must yield the right of way to them.

 Whether you’re a pedestrian, cyclist, or an automobile or truck driver, always be extra vigilant at intersections where right turns at red lights are permitted.
 It’s for everyone’s safety!